sanjeevivenugopal-web/JKTech/README.md

 Add JMeter/Bin to path environment variable.

-replace the user.properties file imn JMeter\bin folder.
+Replace the user.properties file imn JMeter\bin folder.
-It has got 4 types of tests
+The user.properties file has got 4 types of tests listed below, choose the test you want to run.
 1. Dry run
 2. Load test
 3. Stress test
 4. Endurance test

 #Test Execution
-uncomment any one test type and keep other test types commented (IMPORTANT)
+Uncomment any one test type and keep other test types commented (IMPORTANT)
-run the following command and observe the results
+Runn the following command and observe the results
   jmeter -n -t quickpizza.jmx -l quickpizza.jtl -e -o Reports
 after every run run the following command
   del quickpizza.jtl
   rmdir /q /s Reports

 #Monitoring Results in Grafana
 Launch the browser
 navigate to http://localhost:3000
+Move to drilldown section on left pane.
 it will show the results for monitoring.